markmiller3/marist-mscs621-2019-MarkMiller/README.md

 14. Save and expose the API

 Click [here](https://portal.us-south.apigw.cloud.ibm.com/portal?artifactId=9e1186cf-5f8c-407e-9763-7ba1ed99fffd) for a link to post your entries to the database.

-Please Note: If you create a new you must replace the API url in the api_call python file with the new one you just created
+Please Note: If you create a new database you must replace the API url in the api_call.py file with the new url one you just created.

 ----------------------------------------------------------------------------------------
 ## Deployment - Local